biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 The evaluator shall conduct all tests specified in EAs in Section 2, if applicable, Section 3 and 4.
-The evaluator shall also conduct presentation attack tests defined in Appendix C.1.2.2.
+The evaluator shall also conduct presentation attack tests defined in Appendix C.

 #### Application note for ATE_IND.1-4

-The ealuator shall produce test documentation based on information described in EAs and test items defined in Appendix C.1.2.2.
+The ealuator shall produce test documentation based on information described in EAs and test items defined in Appendix C.
 Those test items don't describe any specific information (e.g. name of camera) for testing.
-The evaluator shall add such concrete information to the test documentation.
+The evaluator shall add concrete information to the test documentation.

 #### Application note for ATE_IND.1-5